-- is blind;
+- is blind:

 - receives Disability Living Allowance;

 - Receives Child Disability Payment

+- receives Personal Independence Payment;

+- receives the Adult Disability Payment;

-- · receives Personal Independence Payment;
+- · receives an Armed Forces Independence Payment; or

 - would receive one of these benefits if they were not in hospital.

 The disabled child premium is paid for each child who satisfies one of the above conditions.
 It is also paid for a period of 8 weeks following the death of child or young person, provided that Child Benefit is paid following the death.